KhronosGroup/Vulkan-Hpp/README.md

 With C++17, all vk-functions returning something are declared with the attribute `[[nodiscard]]`.
 This can be removed by defining `VULKAN_HPP_NO_NODISCARD_WARNINGS` before including `vulkan.hpp`.

-#### VULKAN_HPP_NO_SETTERS

-By defining `VULKAN_HPP_NO_SETTERS` before including `vulkan.hpp`, setter member functions will not be available within structs and unions.
-Modifying their data members will then only be possible via direct assignment.

 #### VULKAN_HPP_NO_SMART_HANDLE

 By defining `VULKAN_HPP_NO_SMART_HANDLE` before including `vulkan.hpp`, the helper class `vk::UniqueHandle` and all the unique handle types are not available.